stalkerSumy/humanode-telegram-bot/README.md

 # Humanode Management Bot
-✦ Here is the translation:

-  Disclaimer: Everything you do is at your own risk!
+✦ Disclaimer: Everything you do is at your own risk!

   The bot is installed on an already prepared node.
 In the launcher, stop the node, exit the launcher, and then install the bot.
 It is important to start at the beginning of an epoch.